View Document Text

 brokerage, custody, administrative support, record keeping, technology and related services designed to support

-load funds at nominal transaction charges.
-Fidelity’s commission rates are generally considered discounted from
+fees and other no-load funds at nominal transaction charges.
+Fidelity’s commission rates are generally considered

-customary retail commission rates.
-However, the commissions and transaction fees charged by Fidelity may be
+discounted from customary retail commission rates.
+However, the commissions and transaction fees charged by

-higher or lower than those charged by other custodians and broker-dealers.
-Please see Item 14 below for additional
+Fidelity may be higher or lower than those charged by other custodians and broker-dealers.
+Please see Item 14

 Following are additional details regarding the brokerage practices of the Advisor:

-into an agreement to place security trades with a broker-dealer/custodian in exchange for research and other
+advisor enters into an agreement to place security trades with a broker-dealer/custodian in exchange for

-trades within the established account[s] at the Custodian designated by the Client.
-Further, all Client accounts are
+will place trades within the established account[s] at the Custodian designated by the Client.
+Further, all

 B. Aggregating and Allocating Trades